PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLGPE/LegendaryReset.md

 2. Save the game.
 3. Start the program in-game.

 The program will reset until it detects a shiny.
 It will then defeat the shiny using your lead's first move.
 This is because the 5 minute battle timer does not pause, even when the Switch is on the Home Menu.
-Once the shiny is defeated, it will not run away during the catching sequence.
+Once the shiny is defeated, it will not run away during the catching sequence. (*This does not apply to Snorlax.
+Snorlax can still flee.)

 ## Options